iaman877/Hybrid-Multi-Cloud/Introduction to git and GitHub/week1.md

 ## Install git
 1. Click the SSH button for your instance that was made for you when you started the lab.
 1. Run the following command in your SSH window:
-> sudo apt-get install git-all
+* sudo apt-get install git-all
 1. Verify your installation with the following command:
-> git --version
+* git --version
+## Create a new repository